Colorado Elk and Hunting Season Information and Regulations, 2022 – 2023

 Colorado Elk Season

 Archery Elk Season | Sep.
 2 – Sep.
-30 |
+30, 2023 and Sep.
+2 – Sep 30, 2024 |

 Rifle Elk Season | Oct.
 15 – Oct.
-19, Oct.
-29 – Nov.
-6, Nov.
-12 – Nov.
-18, Nov.
-23 – Nov.
-27 |
+18, 2023 and Oct.
+12 – Oct.
+16, 2024 |

-*Colorado has a handful of specific location based regulations, primarily surrounding being East or West of I-25.
+*Colorado has a handful of specific location-based regulations, primarily surrounding being East or West of I-25.
 With that being said, there are various units that need to be paid attention to when planning your hunts.
 For specific information on big game and elk hunting in Colorado, check the official Colorado Parks & Wildlife website.

 Colorado is home to some wonderful elk hunting.
 The license fees are different than for just deer, and there are some combos that include hunting/fishing.